liteljaime/junior-infra-task/report.md

 **CONS**

 * Cost $$$$
-* Not the best option for monitoring, but rather for alarms and notifications.
+* Not the best option for monitoring metrics, but rather for alarms and notifications.

 ## Analysis and Recommendation

-This report analyzes one of the best tools for monitoring that there are, all of them are good, the aim of this report is to find the best one for our purposes.
+Based on the facts presented above, what I learn gathering them and the specific requirements for our use case, I will now summarize them and suggest what I believe are the strongest candidates.

+One thing I'd like to mention before starting is that probably the services analyze in this report, are within the strongest in the monitoring sector.
+All of them have great use cases, but we need to find the best for our one.
+Also, cost, eventhough it wasn't specifically address in the requirements, has played an important role in the final decision.

+In the self-hosted sector, tools like Zabbix or Icinga are great for monitoring, they have a good integration API, both can work with the services that we need to, there are good reviews about them being strong and reliable but, it seems that they are not the best suited to monitor Kubernetes clusters.

+In my opinion, this is one of the key points.
+Monitoring a monolithic infrastructure is not the same as monitoring a microservice one.
+The chanllenges are different.
+So the recommended tool will have to work well with microservices and in particullary Kubernetes.